Grandma’s Strawberry Freezer Jam: Step By Step Recipe Guide

 One of our favorite things about summer is the fresh produce either from our gardens or from local farm stands.
 Our dad usually plants a great garden with tomatoes, zucchini, cucumbers, green beans and more.
 One thing we’ve never had in the family garden is our own strawberry patch.

 Our mom remedied the situation recently when she shared some strawberries with Barbara from Harker Farms, a local place not too far from us.
-She immediately went to work making Grandma’s Strawberry Freezer Jam.
+She immediately went to work making Grandma’s homemade strawberry jam recipe.

 However, we think it’s worth making a full batch.
 This easy freezer jam has a gorgeous red color and tastes delicious on toast in the morning or vanilla ice cream in the evening.